-CONTACT: Richard Holmes (334) 206-5971
+CONTACT: J.P.
+Lofgren (334) 206-5971

-The Mobile County Health Department has been advised of laboratory results which indicate two men, one in his 50s and another in his 60s, are receiving treatment for West Nile virus.
-These are the first reported cases in Mobile County and bring to 11 the number of human cases in the state during 2003.
-There have been two deaths from the virus in persons in their 80s.
+A Montgomery County man in his 40s and a Mobile County man in his 80s are receiving treatment for West Nile virus.
+This brings to 14 the number of human cases in the state in 2003.
+There have been two deaths from the virus in the state this year, both in persons in their 80s.

-West Nile virus infections in humans have been reported from the following counties: Baldwin, two cases including one fatal case; Blount, one case; Geneva two cases; Marshall, one case; Mobile, two cases; Monroe, one case; Shelby, one case; and Talladega, one fatal case.
+West Nile virus infections in humans have been reported from the following counties: Baldwin, two cases including one fatal case; Blount, one case; Calhoun, one case; Geneva two cases; Marshall, one case; Mobile, three cases; Monroe, one case; Montgomery, one case; Shelby, one case; and Talladega, one fatal case.